DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Make sure you have DPDK built inside the guest.
 Also make sure the
-corresponding virtio-net PCI device is bond to a uio driver, which
+corresponding virtio-net PCI device is bond to a UIO driver, which
 could be done by:

 .. code-block:: console